ixkaito/account-kiteretz/wp/wp-content/plugins/intuitive-custom-post-order/readme.txt

 Contributors: hijiri
 Tags: post order, posts order, order post, order posts, custom post type order, custom taxonomy order Requires at least: 3.5.0
-Tested up to: 4.1.0
+Tested up to: 4.2.2
-Stable tag: 3.0.4
+Stable tag: 3.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Intuitively, Order Items (Posts, Pages, and Custom Post Types, and Custom Taxonomies) using a Drag and Drop Sortable JavaScript.
+Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.

 == Description ==

-Intuitively, Order Items (Posts, Pages, and Custom Post Types, and Custom Taxonomies) using a Drag and Drop Sortable JavaScript.
+Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.<br>
-Configuration is unnecessary.
+Configuration is unnecessary.<br>
 You can do directly on default WordPress administration.

-Your Query which uses the 'order' or 'orderby' parameters is preferred.
+In addition, You can re-override the parameters of 'orderby' and 'order', by using the 'WP_Query' or 'pre_get_posts' or 'query_posts()'.<br>
-In order to prefer the parameters of your query, You must use the 'WP_Query()' or 'query_posts()'.
+The 'get_posts()' is excluded.

-Excluded 'get_posts()'.
+This Plugin published on <a href="https://github.com/hijiriworld/intuitive-custom-post-order">GitHub.</a>

 == Installation ==

 1. Upload 'intuitive-custom-post-order' folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select Sortable Objects from Intuitive CPT Menu.
+3. Select sortable items from 'Intuitive CPT' menu in WordPress.

 == Screenshots ==